himalayanelixir/Alexa-Motor-Control/README.md

 ### <a name='MotorDriver'></a>Motor Driver

 To control the furniture you will just need a driver to communicate with from the Raspberry Pi to the motor.
-For I used a simple Pololu G2 High-Power Motor
+I used a simple Pololu G2 High-Power Motor
 Driver 24v13.
 Just modify the GPIO pins that are turned on and off in ```raspberry-pi/motor-control.py``` to use a different one.

 ## <a name='Example'></a>Example